OneMoreSummer/academic-kickstart/content/post/68-guns-no-not-the-alarm-but-england-test-players-with-50-caps/index.md

 The more caps the higher the later borns representation (65% for caps 166-95, n=17)

-\* These 68 players represent the top 9.7% of England Test players by caps (at 14.11.21).
+\* These 68 players represent the top 9.7% of male England Test players by caps (at 14.11.21).

 \*\* All rounders included in both batting and bowling cohorts.